psi-im/psi/Readme-cmake.txt

 >  -DENABLE_PORTABLE=ON

   to build portable version (not need to rename binary).
-Enables prepare-bin-libs target
+  Enables prepare-bin-libs target.

 ### To build OTRPLUGIN in OS WINDOWS you need to set additional variables